How Do You Settle A Philadelphia Pa Estate? – Intro

-4. How Do You Settle A Wayne Pa Estate? – Inventory & Assets
+4. How Do You Settle A Philadelphia Pa Estate? – Inventory & Assets

 Take inventory of all assets to see what needs to be distributed.
 You may want to have high value assets appraised.
 This will determine whether or not the Estate will owe any taxes.
 Remember that, as executor, it’s your responsibility to take care of the assets.

-5. How Do You Settle A Wayne Pa Estate? – Estate Bank Account
+5. How Do You Settle A Philadelphia Pa Estate? – Estate Bank Account